 Compared to software development, the road to web development is much simpler.
 Yes, many web developers and software engineers decide to pursue a degree in computer science, but the reality is you can become a developer or software engineer without a degree to land a job.
 Alternative, less expensive and more time efficient routes to certification exist: coding bootcamp.

 Web development coding bootcamps are immersive, intensive courses designed to give prospective programmers all the education they need to begin a career in web development.
 The average tuition for coding bootcamps is $11,400, and the courses can be completed in 14 weeks (on average).
 These courses are also designed to provide students with numerous coding projects for use in portfolios, and many bootcamps also offer job-placement services to ensure that every graduate makes the transition from learner to worker as easily as possible.

 A recent study shows that 75% of employers see coding bootcamp graduates as just as capable and prepared to become high performers as those with college degrees.
 And given that the average base pay for web developers in the U.S. is $88,488 (as of the time of this writing), the potential return on investment in coding bootcamp is undeniable.

-What’s the difference between web development and software development?
+What's the difference between web development and software development?
 To most people, probably not much.
-But to those interested in starting a career in programming, and starting it quickly, the differences are significant.
+But to those interested in how to get into software development or any kind of programming quickly, the differences are significant.

 The world needs both software developers and web developers.
 So if you have the time and money to invest in becoming a software developer, then you can likely look forward to an exciting and rewarding career.

-However, if you have the passion to learn and apply code, but you don’t have the time or money to invest, then web development bootcamps may be right for you.
-Bootcamps can give you all of the skills and experience you need to start your career in web development in less time than it takes to complete a single college semester.
+However, if you have the passion to learn and apply code, but you don't have the time or money to invest, then web development bootcamps may be right for you.
+Bootcamps can give you all of the skills and experience you need to start your website development career in web development in less time than it takes to complete a single college semester.